Course: Genocide and Group Hostility

 This course will provide resources that enable you to

-• Recognize shared characteristics and key differences that define genocide and other mass atrocities
+• Recognize the shared characteristics and key differences between “genocide” and other mass atrocities, such as “ethnic cleansing”, “war crimes”, and “crimes against humanity”

 • Explore the relationship between group hostility, religious identity, gender, and genocide